uw-dims/dims-finalreport/docs/source/enhancements.rst

 The need here is for a system that behaves something like the way Openstack supports a CLI for getting and setting variables in concert with a "cloud" configuration file to control high-level storage locations that allow a single interface to operate across multiple configuration databases.
-Ideally, it would serve as what is called a "single point of truth" about not only data center equipment (e.g., hardware devices, rack slots, switch ports, VLANs), but also configuration specifics that would drive Ansible playbooks for configuration and templating of scripts that run on the systems.
+Ideally, this database would serve as what is called a "single point of truth" or "single source of truth" about not only hardware in a data center (e.g., servers and network equipment, rack slot allocations, switch ports, VLANs), but also configuration specifics that would drive Ansible playbooks for configuration and templating of scripts that run on the systems.
 A lot of research was done, but nothing seemed to be a good fit.
-Commercial tools like Ansible Tower may solve this problem, but that was neither in the budget for the project, nor did that fall within the objective of using only free open source tools.
+Commercial tools like Ansible Tower [#awx]_ may solve this problem, but that was neither in the project's budget, nor did that conform with the objective of using only free and open source software tools.
 Other solutions were similarly focused on enterprise-level deployments and were not suitable for our use.

 The tools that seem to exist are all focused on large-scale cloud deployments for massively-scaled, multi-datacenter deployments using a federated model.